metamaden/recountmethylation_instance/README.md

 # Setup

-First clone the latest version of the `recountmethylation_instance` repo from GitHub.
+First clone the latest version of the `recountmethylation_instance` repo from GitHub, then navigate into the directory.

 ```
 git clone https://github.com/metamaden/recountmethylation_instance
+cd recountmethylation_instance
 ```

 Next, choose a setup option below.
-Several setup options have been provided, so that you may select the best option for your OS environment.
+Several options have been provided to support various OS environments.

 ## 1a.
 Setup with sh script